San Marcos Growers LogoSan Marcos Growers

 Alstroemeria 'Sweet Laura' was a product of the breeding program at University of Connecticut, under the supervision of Dr Mark Bridgen , that involved Alstroemeria aurea and Alstroemeria caryophyllaea.
 It is the first commercial Alstroemeria plant with fragrant flowers and it received US Plant Patent PP10,030 in September 1997, which has since expired.
 We grew this interesting variety from 2001 until 2003.

-This information about Alstroemeria 'Sweet Laura' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Alstroemeria 'Sweet Laura' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.